Acid Reflux

 • Lifestyle modification

-• Medications including antacids, Foaming agents, H2 receptor blockers, Proton Pump Inhibitors
+• Medications including antacids, Foaming agents, H2 receptor blockers, and Proton Pump Inhibitors

 Surgical Treatment